Pattern Testing Explained

 To visualise this calculation, please just look at the picture below.

-But please bear in mind that changing the yarn weight will affect the size of your project.
-For garments such as jumpers etc, I would advise against this unless you also know how to adjust the pattern.
+And finally, keep in mind that changing the yarn weight will almost certainly affect the finished size of your project.
+For projects where size really matters – especially garments – I wouldn’t recommend changing the yarn weight unless you’re also confident adjusting the pattern.

 I hope this was helpful 💕